How are organic foods regulated?

-The Organic Products Regulations form the basis of the Canadian Organic Regime, refers to the organic certification system in place to regulate all parties involved in the certification of organic products and ensure that all requirements are being met.
-Under these regulations, organic products are certified according to the Canadian Organic Standards, and must adhere to these standards to bear the Canada Organic Logo.
+The Organic Products Regulations, now a component of the Safe Food for Canadians Regulations, formed the basis of the Canadian Organic Regime (COR).
+COR refers to the organic certification system in place to regulate all parties involved in the certification of organic products and ensure that all requirements are being met.
+Under these regulations, which are managed and enforced by the Canadian Food Inspection Agency, organic products are certified according to the Canadian Organic Standards, and must adhere to these standards to bear the Canada Organic Logo.

 The Canadian Organic Standards

 The Canadian Organic Standards consist of two national standards:

 - Organic Production Systems – General Principles and Management Standards